Lapyl/Constella_Techbot/README.md

 ## Challenges we ran into

 To avoid costs of cloud computing, we built our Llama based model by using our own computer.
 We encountered numerous hurdles, mainly related to compatibilities of version of Python and various packages.
-Other minor projects were regarding nicely arranging the two chatbots on our website.
+Other minor problems were regarding nicely arranging the two chatbots on our website.

 ## Accomplishments that we're proud of